JanaSperschneider/NuclearPhaser/README.md

 <img src="https://github.com/JanaSperschneider/NuclearPhaser/blob/main/tig00000348.png" width="50%" height="50%">

 In this example, the phase switch in contig tig00000348 at genomic coordinate ~2.75 is visible.
 Looking at the haplotig alignment coordinates, the phase switch breakpoint can be pin-pointed to genomic coordinate 2820716-2811038, where tig00000399 switches phase to haplotype 0 (81.53% of Hi-C contacts are to haplotype 0).
+To break the contig, you could use samtools faidx.
+It is recommended procedure to investigate all the gene bins for phase switches and correct those.

 ```
 cat tig00000348_Haplotigs.txt